cwdatlas/RetriageDashboard/README.md

 ## Use Cases
 ### Retriage Nurse
+- Ability to log into a Retriage Nurse account
 - Ability to add, remove, or otherwise change an admitting patient
 - Allocate a patient to a particular service, such as an MRI machine, CT machine, ambulance, or specialty office